brykneval/brykneval.github.io/beauty/olay/1-olay-regenerist-microsculpting-night-cream.md

 gpc: 2592
 variants: OLA-B-ORMNC-50GM-001_50 gm_2499
 variant_type: size
+rating: 4.1
+rating_count: 4712
+rating_from: Amazon.in
+published_date_ISO: "2025-05-22T14:00:00+00:00"
+modified_date_ISO: "2025-05-25T18:00:00+00:00"
+review: After testing the Olay Regenerist Micro-Sculpting Night Cream, we found it to be a potent overnight moisturizer that effectively hydrates and revitalizes the skin.
+Formulated with key ingredients like niacinamide (vitamin B3), palmitoyl pentapeptide-4, hyaluronic acid, and green tea extract, this cream works synergistically to improve skin elasticity, reduce fine lines, and enhance overall texture.
+The rich, creamy texture absorbs well without leaving a greasy residue, making it suitable for various skin types, including dry, combination, and oily skin.
+Users have reported waking up to plumper, more radiant skin, with noticeable improvements in firmness and hydration over time.
+However, some individuals with sensitive skin have noted mild irritation, suggesting a patch test before full application.
+For optimal results, apply a generous amount to clean, dry skin each night, allowing the formula to work overnight.
+Overall, this night cream offers a balanced blend of hydration and anti-aging benefits, making it a valuable addition to a nighttime skincare routine.
 ---
 {% include buy.html description="50 gm" title=page.title button_text="Rs 2,499 from Daraz" link="https://s.daraz.com.np/s.js7a?cc" %}